mpryor/calorie-tracker-coding-challenge/README.md

 ## How to submit
 1. Send us your GitHub ID.
 2. We will create a private repository and add you as a contributor to it.
-3. Copy over the post-mortem.txt from this repository, add it to yours, and fill it out.
+3. Copy over the challenge-review.txt from this repository, add it to yours, and fill it out.
 4. Commit your code to the repo.
 5. Notify us when complete.